 Bio199W is a course offered by the Biology department in the Winter quarter designed specifically to support you in writing your thesis.
-This course is not a requirement for completing Honors, but it is strongly recommended for Honors students!
+This course is not a requirement for completing Honors, but it is strongly recommended for Honors students, and fulfills WIM!

 Thesis deadlines are quarter-specific.
 Following are the deadlines for thesis submission for students graduating during the 2020-2021 academic year:

 - Autumn 2021 graduates: Monday, November 15, 2021, 3:00pm

 - Winter 2022 graduates: Monday, February 21, 2022, 3:00pm